OpenDSA/OpenDSA/RST/en/Glossary.rst

       In the :term:`object-oriented programming paradigm`
       an ADT and its implementation together make up a class.

+   class hierarchy
+      In :term:`object-oriented programming <object-oriented programming paradigm>`,
+      a set of classes and their interrelationships.
+      One of the classes is the :term:`base class`, and the others are :term:`subclasses <subclass>` that :term:`inherit` either
+      directly or indirectly from the base class.

    client
       The user of a service.
       For example, the object or part of the program that calls a